Patchier/Big-Warden/README.md

 5. Next up, go through the different installers for the party: Leliana, Morrigan, Oghren, Sten, Wynne, and Zevran.
 You may choose any options here you prefer, EXCEPT for Darkkami Zevran.
 Comparison images will be located in the ZIP files for each character, present in downloads.
 I typically go with lore options, and Leliana Version 11.

+6. Finally, the final installers will be for the expansions.
+Do those as well, if you so choose.

-6. Once you have finished these, double-click on the Dragon Age Redesigned mod in the left pane and make sure there are multiple files there.
+7. Once you have finished these, double-click on the Dragon Age Redesigned mod in the left pane and make sure there are multiple files there.
 If you only see Meta, let me know.

 ## Starting the game